MartinStokroos/ezResponseBox/README.md

 The Easy Response Box or *ezResponseBox* can operate both, as a keyboard or a joystick type of response box with a typical latency of 1ms (=1000Hz update rate).
 The latency is 10 to 20 times lower than for a standard PC-keyboard.

 In keyboard mode I, the *ezResponseBox* sends a keystroke of key numbers 1 to 8, depending on the pressed button(s).
-Simultaneous key presses are sent with the same USB packet (this will happen very seldom because of the high input scan rate).
+Simultaneous key presses are sent with the same USB packet (this will happen very seldomly because of the high input scan rate).

 In keyboard mode II, the *ezResponseBox* transmits two hexadecimal digits, ranging from `00` tot `FF`.
 Simultaneous key presses should be decoded in the application program.